Two Dots (video game): Gameplay

 At the start of each level, the objectives are displayed; furthermore, the player must complete them within a specified number of moves.
 At the start of a level, a set of dots is "dropped" from the top of the in-game area.
 The player must connect at least two dots of the same color in order to make a move.
 They can be connected horizontally or vertically, but never diagonally.
 The connected dots are removed from the game area; dots directly above those will then drop down until they hit other dots or the floor beneath.

-When a player connects a grouping of at least four same-colored dots to form a complete circuit, all of the dots in the game area with that same color will disappear, and any dot(s) fully inside the circuit will become "bomb(s)" which will explode in all eight directions once those dots drop down.
+When a player connects a grouping of at least four same-colored dots to form a complete circuit, all the dots in the game area with that same color will disappear, and any dot(s) fully inside the circuit will become "bomb(s)" which will explode in all eight directions once those dots drop down.

+Alternatively, when a player connects thirteen or more dots, regardless of forming a complete circuit, all the dots in the game area with that same color will disappear.

 If there are no two adjacent same color dots to connect, the dots are automatically scrambled so that the player can make a valid move, similar to other games.

 Items such as shufflers, erasers, targets, and color boosters are available to assist the player in completing a level.
 They are similar to items in the original Dots and are available by watching an advertisement or making an in-app purchase.